 Craft the right mix of customer experiences

 Seventy-four percent of dealers agree that they would not be able to survive in the long run without digital retailing tools.
 In fact, all brands by now have live digital retailing experiences (or soon will).
-However, launching an online platform is just the beginning; designing the right optimization roadmap to ensure its success will be of utmost importance in 2021.
+However, launching an online platform is just the beginning; designing the right optimisation roadmap to ensure its success will be of utmost importance in 2021.
 In addition, it is critical that marketers understand what kind of experience(s) individual customers want; the truth is that some customers will always like to go into a dealership, and most customers will desire a mix of digital tools and retailing features, as well as dealer visits.
-Marketers who try to create one perfect, static customer journey are going be at a disadvantage, as they may fail to provide the personalized experiences that customers expect.
+Marketers who try to create one perfect, static customer journey are going be at a disadvantage, as they may fail to provide the personalised experiences that customers expect.

 Get identity right

 A challenge for auto marketers has been tracking customers and resolving identity across multiple tiers, interactions, and systems.
-This challenge is now more pronounced, due to the increased number of platforms and digital retailing solutions, such as augmented reality (AR) tools, personalized video, new modes of interaction with sales reps, and even Zoom calls.
+This challenge is now more pronounced, due to the increased number of platforms and digital retailing solutions, such as augmented reality (AR) tools, personalised video, new modes of interaction with sales reps, and even Zoom calls.
 Moving beyond identity resolution, another source of competitive differentiation will be deeper analytical and decisioning approaches that integrate disparate data sources into a richer, real-time understanding of an individual.

 Shape uncertain, evolving consumer needs

 As the year unfolds and vaccines becomes more broadly available, customers will have varying degrees of trust and comfort.
-You’ll need to understand these differences and address individual customers according to their needs, leveraging digital and physical assets to provide personalized customer experiences.
-With inventory being uncertain and semiconductor lead times more than doubling (from 12-16 weeks to 26, according to IHS Markit), it becomes even more important to find the right marketing mix to optimize sales across the portfolio.
+You’ll need to understand these differences and address individual customers according to their needs, leveraging digital and physical assets to provide personalised customer experiences.
+With inventory being uncertain and semiconductor lead times more than doubling (from 12-16 weeks to 26, according to IHS Markit), it becomes even more important to find the right marketing mix to optimise sales across the portfolio.
 This might require pivots in marketing; for example, highlighting certified pre-owned vs. new to customers who might be frustrated with delivery delays and new model year postponements.

 With many changes here to stay, most notably remote working, customers’ specific vehicle needs will change; for instance, some households may no longer require multiple cars, and decision making on lease vs. purchase and new vs. used might also be impacted.
 Defining and measuring customer experiences through CX “listening posts” will help articulate and design new engagement approaches.